r7uaz0n/jekyll-now/_posts/2017-4-28-day-twenty-one.md

 </script>
 ```

 Just noticed this same problem in Lesson 7.
-This can be confusing for someone very new to JS and is following the tutorial step-by-step only to find that the code in the tutorial doesn't align with the instructions provided.
+This can be confusing for someone very new to JS and is following the tutorial step-by-step only to find that the code in the tutorial doesn't align with the instructions provided but it could be a way to get more familiar with the code and to look at it more and recognize patterns even in a visual sense.

 ## Useful links to save for later: